Developments, benefits for packaging pros & how to maintain print quality and equipment

 Digital printing has been on the rise among commercial printers since the 1990s.
 And more and more packaging producers are adopting it as well.
 What are the advantages?
 And how can you ensure consistent, high print quality and reduce costs with digital printing?

 To answer these questions, we look into the evolution of digital printing presses and the various techniques.
-We will also discuss maintaining consistently high print quality and avoiding premature wear and tear of valuable equipment.
+We will also discuss ways to maintain consistent print quality and avoid premature wear and tear of valuable equipment.

 - Development of the digital printing press